-“As one of the largest financial and business services centres outside London, it makes perfect sense to host this conference in Birmingham.
+Mr Schuitemaker said: “As one of the largest financial and business services centres outside London, it makes perfect sense to host this conference in Birmingham.
 The city’s long-established financial services sector and its growing reputation as a centre for Islamic finance, has remained robust throughout the economic turmoil of the last few years and has been identified as a key driver in economic growth – on a local, national and international level.
 Business Birmingham is encouraging business leaders from UK and European corporates, to take full advantage of the extensive opportunities which will be highlighted at this unique event.”
+The EIBF Centre

 has been developed as a result of a £1.5 million grant from Surgi-Tech, a Dubai-based firm, and aims to establish Birmingham as the centre for Islamic Finance in the UK.
 It has been named after Dr El Shaarani, the director of Surgi-Tech.

 The EIBF Centre offers a suite of qualifications on Islamic Finance which include MSc, PhD and executive programmes.
 In addition, it is a prestigious hub for research into Islamic finance and Shariah-compliant business and provides an advisory service to the government and the commercial sector.